 Retaining last year's funding levels well into the new fiscal year affects DoD's ability to execute its modernization and readiness plans.
 DoD cannot start procurement of new systems, as continuing resolutions typically prohibit "new starts."
 For programs that are already underway, a continuing resolution can hamper the programs' transitions from RDT&E into procurement.
 Due to Pentagon accounting rules, money in RDT&E cannot be used for procurement, leaving programs stalled out.
 Additionally, continuing the FY 2016 funding levels on autopilot, like a continuing resolution does, doesn't account for changes in the world or in which programs the Pentagon is prioritizing.
 Using the FY 2016 appropriations to meet current needs allocates too much to some programs while leaving others underfunded.
-For example, DoD asked for a four-fold increase in the European Reassurance Initiative this year to buy Army prepositioned equipment sets and increase U.S. military presence in Eastern Europe-funds that aren't available under FY 2016 appropriations levels.2 quarters of the fiscal year.3 If a budget agreement is not reached until February or beyond, industries, especially those that rely on different levels of funding at different phases of construction such as shipbuilding in Newport News, may face difficulties finishing projects on time.
-As a recent letter to Congress from fourteen major defense contractor and military advocacy associations states, a continuing resolution "that extends beyond the one under which we are currently operating will unnecessarily delay new programs, prevent the ramping up of mature programs, and affect defense readiness and operational issues."4
+For example, DoD asked for a four-fold increase in the European Reassurance Initiative this year to buy Army prepositioned equipment sets and increase U.S. military presence in Eastern Europe-funds that aren't available under FY 2016 appropriations levels.[2] (#ftn2)

+From a management perspective, the real work cannot start until the Pentagon has some certainty about its funding for the whole year.
+Having grown to expect continuing resolutions to start every fiscal year, DoD procurement personnel have routinely pushed back contracting actions into the second and even third quarters of the fiscal year.[3] (#ftn3) If a budget agreement is not reached until February or beyond, industries, especially those that rely on different levels of funding at different phases of construction such as shipbuilding in Newport News, may face difficulties finishing projects on time.
+As a recent letter to Congress from fourteen major defense contractor and military advocacy associations states, a continuing resolution "that extends beyond the one under which we are currently operating will unnecessarily delay new programs, prevent the ramping up of mature programs, and affect defense readiness and operational issues."[4] (#ftn4)